lorenzofox3/zora/README.md

 ```

 ## In the browser
-Zora itself does not depend on native nodejs modules so the code you will get is regular es2016 code.
+Zora itself does not depend on native nodejs modules (such file system, processes, etc) so the code you will get is regular es2016 code.
 The only thing to do is probably to bundle your test script with your favourite module bundler (you might want to transpile your code as well for older browsers).

 ### Example with rollup
 I will use [rollup](http://rollupjs.org/) for this example, but you should not have any problem with [webpack](https://webpack.github.io/) or [browserify](http://browserify.org/).
 The idea is simply to create a test file your testing browsers will be able to run.